High-Protein Kodiak Pancake Recipe

 Whether you’re not a gourmet chef or you just don’t have time to meal prep, Icon Meals is a meal prep service catering to fitness enthusiasts and healthy eaters.
 You can order this exact recipe from Icon Meals and get pancakes delivered to your door!

-In the 3rd image below, you can see the nutrition facts are identical to the recipe above.
-Although I believe Icon Meals uses Krusteaz pancake mix, which is why the sodium is a little higher.
+The nutrition facts are identical to those of the recipe above, as shown in the image below.
+However, I believe Icon Meals uses Krusteaz pancake mix, which is why the sodium is a little higher.

 Alternative Kodiak Pancake Recipe

-If you don’t want to use Greek yogurt, or if you just don’t have it in your kitchen, here’s a recipe variation that provides similar nutrition and macros.
+If you don’t want to use Greek yogurt or don’t have it in your kitchen, here’s a recipe variation that provides similar nutrition and macros.

-For this recipe, you’ll use milk and eggs in place of water and Greek yogurt.
+You’ll use milk and eggs instead of water and Greek yogurt for this recipe.

 Ingredients: